-Supplementary Fig 3.
+Fig S3.
 Distinct 3D structures of chromosomes in naive and primed hESCs.

 a, Structural difference of all homologous Chromosomes from the parents between naïve and primed hESCs. b, Cross sections of other primed hESCs and naive hESCs, colored by CpG frequency.
 Each particle represents 40 kb of chromatin (~60 nm in radius). c, Schematic model of localization of X chromosome from the parents in naive and primed hESCs.
 Shrinkage paternal X chromosome is embedded within the cell surface, and the activated maternal chromosome X interludes from the nucleus in primed cells. d, Unsupervised clustering via PCA of single-cell chromatin compartment values showing two significantly different clusters (black, Naive hESCs; red, Primed hESCs).
 For each genomic locus (1 Mb bin size), the chromatin compartment value is defined as the average CpG frequency of all the loci that it contacts, and then rank-normalized to 0–1 in each cell. e, Average haplotype-resolved single-cell chromatin contact maps of 2D structure of chromosomes 1-12 in primed and naive hESCs.
 Each contact map was binned every 1 Mb and normalized by the mean (whose value was defined as one) of all bins.